kunfoo/kunfoo.github.io/zitate.md

 * _Program testing can be used to show the presence of bugs, but never to show their absence._ Edsger W. Dijkstra
 * _In a world without walls and fences, who needs Windows and Gates?_

-## English
-* _Success in life is a matter not so much of talent and opportunity as of concentration and perseverance._ C. W. Wendte
-* _The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum._ Noam Chomsky
-* _Perfect is the enemy of good._ Englische Redewendung
-* _Essentially, all models are wrong, but some are useful._ George Box
-* _First they ignore you, then they laugh at you, then they fight you, then you win._ Mahatma Gandhi

 ## Anarchismus
 > Der erste, der ein Stück Land mit einem Zaun umgab und auf den Gedanken kam zu sagen "Dies gehört mir" und der Leute
 > fand, die einfältig genug waren, ihm zu glauben, war der eigentliche Begründer der bürgerlichen Gesellschaft.
 Wie viele